nais/doc/security/auth/maskinporten.md

 The NAIS platform provides support for simple declarative provisioning of an [Maskinporten client](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) with sensible defaults that your application may use to integrate with Maskinporten.

-An Maskinporten `client` allows your application to leverage Maskinporten for authentication and authorization requesting external agencies.
+An Maskinporten client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
 To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).

 ## Configuration